joseRamirez98/SortingAlgorithms/README.md

 This program is a personal project.
 The purpose of this program was to test my ability to translate code from one programming language to another.
 In addition, I wanted to gain practice using the pandas and matplot libraries, and learn to output data to csv file and familiarize myself plotting data as well.

+### Requirements

+Python 3.

+Tested with Python 3.4.1 on Mac OS X 10.14

+Doesn't require any external packages, so it should be platform-agnostic.

 ##  Unit Test

 Since the program is made to run once and accpets no user inputs, there are no units tests besides presenting what the output of the program should be.